-Unit cost calculations are important in many businesses and increasingly for Not-for-Profit organisations.
+Unit cost calculations are important for both Businesses and Not-for-Profit organisations.
 They help you understand the cost of each of your activities or products so that you can see which ones are profitable and which are problematic.
 Unit Costs are a vital part of being informed and knowing what parts of your business to maintain and expand.
 This means you can be sustainable for the long term.

 How to Do Unit Cost Calculations